 - Re-Creating Your Custom Plant Symbols Using Our Default Blocks

 Your installation of Planting F/X includes libraries of plant symbols and groundcover hatches, all saved within your LandFX folder.
 The plant symbols are saved as DWG files (also known as source block drawings), and the groundcover hatches are saved as PAT files.
 You're free to edit these blocks and hatches to serve your needs and office standards.
 It's a good idea to save the DWG under a new name once you've made your changes, in case you decide you want to use the original symbol.

 Groundcovers are represented by hatch patterns rather than standard plant symbols.
-For more information, see our Groundcover Hatch Patterns documentation page.
-For information on saving hatches into our hatch library, see our Save Hatches documentation page.
+For more information, see our Groundcover Hatch Patterns documentation.
+For information on saving hatches into our hatch library, see our Save Hatches documentation.

 A Few Important Notes About Plant Symbols

 We also recommend learning about the best practices for Symbol Layer Names.